Coffee Knowledge

 Extraction

-Water extracts flavors, oils, and soluble compounds from the coffee beans during brewing.
-To ensure a complete and balanced extraction, the water must be of high quality.
+Water extracts flavors, oils, and soluble substances from the coffee beans during brewing.
+For a full and balanced extraction, high-quality water is required.

 -